llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 They are responsible for lowering the respective interop operation in a similar fashion as regular rewrite patterns.

-Let's take a look at how the example from the previous chapter is further lowered.
+Let's take a look at how the example from the previous section is further lowered.
 After the `convert-hw-to-systemc` pass it looks like the following:

 ```mlir